Where is Galloway? A quiet corner of Scotland to explore

 Galloway Touring – summary

-(Pictured here) Upland Galloway looking south to 'gasp' English Lake District hills on the horizon.
+(Pictured here) Upland Galloway looking south to the ('gasp') English Lake District hills on the horizon.
 To tell the truth, it was a toss-up between this picture and a picture of a viewing place on the Dark Sky Park mentioned above.
 But this is the more interesting one.
 This is Galloway, after all - the South of Scotland.
 Across the Solway Firth lies another nation.
-(And this site also features an English town.
+(By the way, our site here also features an English town.
 Take a look at Berwick-upon-Tweed.
 Simply one of our favourite places.)

 The best features of Galloway touring are the upcountry loops.
 To be blunt, the Solway coast is OK, though if you are a curlew or a redshank, or just about any other wading bird with a long thin probing beak, then it is five star.
 But if you take a Galloway south to north cross-section, then this goes from tame coast to productive fields, attractive woods, picturesque towns, then up to upland grazings and moor, all backed by rolling lonely hills.
 And it’s on the back roads that you get the sense of Galloway of old: smugglers, Covenanters, lonely shepherds and all.
 In short, it’s all just pleasant and satisfying.